 ● Ecc 5:4-6 . .When you make a vow to God, do not delay to fulfill it.
 For He has no pleasure in fools; what you vow, fulfill.
 It is better not to vow at all than to vow and not fulfill.
 Don't let your mouth bring you into disfavor, and don't plead before the messenger that it was an error, but fear God; else God may be angered by your talk and destroy your possessions.

-The "messenger" is translated from mal'ak (mal-awk') which is somewhat ambiguous.
+The "messenger" is translated from the Hebrew word mal'ak (mal-awk') which is somewhat ambiguous.
 It can mean an angel, or a prophet, or a priest or a teacher.

-At Gen 48:16 it refers to God; but here it likely refers to the church and/or church manager to whom you made a pledge, e.g. a faith promise.
+In this location, mal'ak likely refers to a church officer to whom you made a pledge, e.g. a faith promise.

 ● Ecc 5:7 . .
 For much dreaming leads to futility and to superfluous talk.